zjsteyn/wazimap/_episodes/03-exploring.md

 - "What data sections is available in Wazimap"
 ---

-## We will now use Wazimap to explore the communities that forms part of the we-Deliver project
+## We will now use Wazimap to explore the different communities and wards across South Africa